Cnidoscolus stimulosus: Etymology and names

 The species name stimulosus comes from the Latin stimulus, meaning "goad" or "prod".
 This plant is also known as bull nettle and mala mujer (Spanish for "bad woman" or witch), though the latter name is applied to several other plants with similar properties.

+Ecology

+Seeds from C. stimulosus are dispersed ballistically, with the seed being forcefully expelled after the fruit matures and dries.
+The seeds have elaiosomes and are collected by ants, which aid in their dispersal.